Legal and Physical Access

 Slower emergency response times can affect property owners in several ways.
 Not only can it affect health in a medical emergency, it may also affect the cost of your homeowner’s insurance due to the higher potential for wildfire damage and loss.
 The County Assessor’s records will indicate which fire district your property is located within should you wish to check what services are available and what insurance (“ISO”) rating the district has been given.

-Please refer to the following link for a map of fire districts in Douglas County: Douglas County Fire Protection Districts
+Please refer to the map of the Douglas County Fire Protection Districts.

 Unpaved roads generate dust, which can be viewed as a nuisance for many rural residents.
 If a road is unpaved, it is unlikely that it will be paved in the near future.
-You are encouraged to check with Douglas County when a statement is made by a seller or real estate agent indicating that any unpaved road will be paved.
-There are programs available at the County level that can be used to secure paving at a materials-only price, if the majority of the subdivision residents agree to participate.
-Information on this program is available on the County’s web site at the link below.
+You are encouraged to check with Douglas County when a statement is made by a seller or real estate agent indicating that an unpaved road will be paved.
+There are programs available at the County level that can be used to secure paving at a materials-only price if the majority of the subdivision residents agree to participate.
+Information on this program is available on the County’s website at the link below.
 Please be aware that these programs are only available for County-owned roads, not private roads or access easements.
-For more information please visit Gravel Roads in Douglas County
+For more information please visit gravel roads in Douglas County